 I lead a fairly quiet life just outside San Diego.
-When I am not writing on mental health, I write for fun (I'm working on a novel at the moment).
+When I am not writing on mental health, I write for fun (I'm working on two novels at the moment).
 I also play the didgeridoo, take nature walks, poke my nose into a book, and do some serious cooking.

 I came to HealthCentral as one of its first "expert patients" in 2005.
-Expert patients had pretty much worked on their own.
-HealthCentral was the first health site to bring together a vast range of us - people with lived experience who sought to share what they were learning.
+HealthCentral was the first health site to bring together a vast range of us - people with lived experience committed to helping fellow patients better understand the nature of their condition.

-My role as an expert patient here at HealthCentral is to encourage discussions on living with the day-to-day challenges of our illness.
+My main mission here at HealthCentral is to encourage discussions on living with the day-to-day challenges of our illness.
 Typically my posts are inspired by your comments.
 My follow-up posts move in the direction of your feedback.
 More often than not, one of you will raise an issue I have not considered before.
 This gives rise to a new post.
 The discussion moves forward.
 We all learn together.

 I post on bipolar disorder twice a week and on depression twice a month.